-International Passenger Survey (IPS) data for the years 1993 onwards are available online from www.ons.gov.uk.
+International Passenger Survey (IPS) data for the years 1993 onwards are available online.
 Travelpac is a free and simple to use dataset for those wishing to make further analyses of IPS data.
 It contains files provided in Excel and SPSS formats.
-More details can be found at Travelpac, Q1 2016.
+More details can be found at Travelpac, Quarter 2 2017.

-Monthly figures of Overseas Travel and Tourism
+Monthly figures of Overseas travel and tourism

-These are published in the Overseas Travel and Tourism Statistical Bulletin available from:
+These are published in the Overseas travel and tourism statistical bulletin.